maximkiesel1/maximkiesel1/README.md

 ## Hello everyone! 👋

 My name is Maxim and I'm a big coding enthusiast.
-Currently, I work at BMW Group as a Software Engineer.
+Currently, I work at BMW Group as a Cloud Engineer.

 In my spare time, I'm doing my Master in Data Science.
 I also program cool projects in the area of machine learning and data analytics.